VHT Home

 There are short sections of the trail in the towns of Perinton and Pittsford.

 Includes two stone arch bridges over Irondequoit Creek, and a large underpass under the Thruway.
 This section did have a dangerously damaged bridge which was closed for about 20-years as VHT raised funds for restoration or replacement.
 It was a stone arch over Irondequoit Creek and was much eroded.
 It was replaced by a 90-foot long steel bridge in summer '11.
-The trail is mostly up on an embankment made for the rail oad.
-Much of this embankment was originally wooden trestle, like a bridge.
+The trail is mostly up on an embankment made for the railroad.
+Much of this embankment was originally a wooden trestle, like a bridge.
 Once the railroad was an established concern, stone, coal ashes, and dirt were dumped in and covered the wood, leaving the built-up embankment of today.

 A pocket park is next to the new long bridge.